aryklein/my-notes/neovim/README.md

 After adding the above to the top of your Neovim configuration file, reload it (`:source ~/.config/nvim/init.vim`) or restart Neovim.
 Now run `:PlugInstall` to install the plugins.

-To unisntall a plugin, just remove it or comment out from the configuration file, reload Neovim and execute `:PlugClean`.
+To uninstall a plugin, just remove it or comment out from the configuration file, reload Neovim and execute `:PlugClean`.

 To update all plugins run `:PlugUpdate`.